R&D

 Patent Ownership

-By working with customers to solve their problems, we're strengthening the competitiveness of measurement solutions based on core technologies through "defensive" patents, and we’re expanding our business domain so that we can embrace new challenges with "offensive" patents.
+By working with customers to solve their problems, Hioki's strengthening the competitiveness of measurement solutions based on core technologies through "defensive" patents, and we’re expanding our business domain so that we can embrace new challenges with "offensive" patents.

 We own some 1000 domestic patents covering measurement technologies, which have developed alongside Japan's advanced technologies over many years.
 Recognizing the need to allocate management resources to the acquisition of patent rights overseas as global markets grow, we're strengthening our overseas patent applications while carefully examining the effectiveness of domestic patents and releasing certain rights.